Baza207/LHSlideBar/README.md

 ## License

-LHSPNservice is available under the MIT license.
+LHSlideBar is available under the MIT license.
 See the [LICENSE](https://github.com/Baza207/LHSlideBar/blob/master/LICENSE) file for more info.

 ### Creator